itsmihir/system-design-primer/README.md

 * **A record (address)** - Points a name to an IP address.
 * **CNAME (canonical)** - Points a name to another name or `CNAME` (example.com to www.example.com) or to an `A` record.

+DNS clients and servers use queries as the fundamental method of resolving names in the tree to specific types of resource information.
+This information is provided by DNS servers in query responses to DNS clients, which then extract the information and pass it to a requesting program for resolving the queried name.
+In the process of resolving a name, keep in mind that DNS servers often function as DNS clients, querying other servers in order to fully resolve a queried name.

 Services such as [CloudFlare](https://www.cloudflare.com/dns/) and [Route 53](https://aws.amazon.com/route53/) provide managed DNS services.
 Some DNS services can route traffic through various methods:

 * [Weighted round robin](https://www.jscape.com/blog/load-balancing-algorithms)